cottascience/cottascience.github.io/index.md

 ## About

 Hi!
 I'm a PhD candidate in Computer Science @ Purdue University, where I'm advised by Prof. [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
-Previously, I was a B.Sc. student (also in CS) @ UFMG, Brazil.
+Before that, I was a B.Sc. student (also in CS) @ UFMG, Brazil.

-Previously, I worked with distributed algorithms (@ UFMG) and Quantum Computing Theory (@ University of Calgary).
+During my time as a B.Sc. student I worked with distributed algorithms (@ UFMG) and Quantum Computing Theory (@ University of Calgary).

 My CV (October/2021) is [here](CV-2021.pdf)